- Major Jump-Off: KM 55, Atok, Benguet

 We wanted to catch the sunrise atop Mt Timbak.

 So, we decided to make our trip as early as possible.
 We rendezvoused at Shell Station in Km 5, La Trinidad.
 Vans plying the Halsema Highway are stationed here.
 We took the first trip which departed at 3:30 a.m.
 After an hour and thirty minutes of ride, the van dropped us at what is called Km 55.
 Here, there is an alighting road.
-There is also a signage and a waiting shade.
+There is also signage and a waiting shade.

 We then started following the road for some 40 minutes until we reached Timbak Elementary School.
-A few meters ahead of this, there was another road with a signage indicating that it leads to Mt Timbak.
+A few meters ahead of this, there was another road with signage indicating that it leads to Mt Timbak.
 We trailed on this road for another 20 minutes until we reached the trailhead.
 From here, we hiked our way to the summit for around 10 minutes.

 Yes, we finally reached the top!
 And we were just in time for the sunrise.

 Just a reminder.
 It was a chilly morning walk.
-That is why, don’t forget to wear thick jacket and other stuffs to warm you.
+That is why don’t forget to wear a thick jacket and other stuff to warm you.

 Behold the sunrise at Mt Timbak

-As we gazed on the distance, we could see the bright-orange rays of the sun slowly peering over the mountains.
+As we gazed on the distance, we could see the bright orange rays of the sun slowly peeking over the mountains.
 After a few minutes, the sun rose and revealed its full display.
 Its glaring rays slowly uncovered breathtaking sceneries of towering mountain ranges and vast terrace of vegetable gardens.

 From Mt Timbak’s peak, we could see Mt.
 Pulag and Mt.
 Tabayoc.
 Other notable Cordilleran mountains such as Mt.
 Amuyao of Barlig and Mt.
 Kalawitan of Sabangan are visible at a distance from here.
 Unlike these mountains, however, the summit of Mt.
 Timbak has been converted into vegetable gardens.

 According to a local, stunning sea of cloud formations occasionally occur.
 There is no definite period though of when such appear.
 So, if you chanced upon them, you are one lucky visitor.
 The famous Halsema highway can also be viewed here as it snakes its way among the mountains.